 The economic implications follow directly from the floor-vs-ceiling split.
 If AI agents can compete in volume on known classes, bug-bounty programs that paid generously for those classes will pay less for them in 2026.
 Programs will increasingly redirect bounty pools to chained, business-logic, and novel findings.
 A researcher whose workflow has not adapted will earn less; a researcher who pivots to AI-augmented hunting on hard categories will earn more.
 HackerOne's 9th HPSR captures this in its researcher signals: bionic hackers are described as the modal earner for the 2026 to 2027 cycle.

-XBow's own success on HackerOne accelerated the platform's structural changes.
-HackerOne split out company / autonomous-agent rankings from individual rankings precisely because the leaderboard mechanic, designed for individual researchers, did not handle a scaled corporate participant well.
+The arrival of autonomous AI submitters on public leaderboards accelerated the platforms' structural changes.
+HackerOne split out company / autonomous-agent rankings from individual rankings precisely because the leaderboard mechanic, designed for individual researchers, did not handle scaled corporate participants well.
 Expect more such structural adaptations from both HackerOne and Bugcrowd in 2026 as AI participants become a larger share of submission volume.
 The platform mechanics have not yet caught up to the population.

 This also reshapes how organizations should structure their public bounty programs.
 A 2026 program scoped to "any vulnerability with valid PoC" will be flooded by autonomous-agent submissions for medium-severity classes; the operational cost of triage rises, and the marginal value of each additional medium-severity submission falls.
 A 2026 program scoped specifically to chained, business-logic, or novel findings, with higher bounty tiers and explicit out-of-scope language for known-class scanner output, will get more of the work organizations actually want and less of the volume noise.
 The smartest CISOs we've talked to in the past six months have been quietly adjusting program scope along exactly these lines.